blakethom8/cool-mint/docs/04-core-components/01-api-reference.md

 ### Event Schema (event_schema.py)

 Event schemas define the contract between API clients and the system.
-Using Pydantic models, we enforce strict validation of incoming requests before they enter the processing pipeline.
+Using Pydantic models, we enforce strict validation of incoming requests before they enter the processing workflow.
 The schema system is extensible, allowing you to define custom validation rules for different event types.

 #### Pydantic Model Integration